By using this site, you agree to the Privacy Policy and Terms of Use.

 Anne Shirley, everyone’s favorite redhead, commences her journey at Green Gables, a farm outside Avonlea, Prince Edward Island.

-Not only that, but this book also teaches us more about women`s rights and how, in that period of time, people disrespected women.
+Not only that, but this book also teaches us more about women`s rights and how, in that period, people disrespected women.
 So I promise this book and the story will never disappoint you.

 Author: Lawrence Hill